TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/crystal/index.md/index.md

 line, then I would instinctively add a new line to the string (see line 2 above) to create extra space.

-Of course, that doesn’t work.
+Of course, that doesn't work.
 I suspect that Crystal style would prefer the following:

 ```crystal
 puts 'Hello, World!'
 puts
 ```

 Or, something along those lines.
-At any rate, I’ve gone a bit too far down a rabbit hole.
+At any rate, I've gone a bit too far down a rabbit hole.
-Let’s learn how to run our solution.
+Let's learn how to run our solution.

 ## How to Run the Solution